 - Again, any project may be discontinued by the client for any reason before planting this generation.
-Notification due dates are September 1 (or March 1 in the summer season) to avoid planting the third generation and to any avoid additional fees for continuing and finishing the conversion.
+Notification due dates are September 1 to avoid planting the third generation and to any avoid additional fees for continuing and finishing the conversion.

 Overcoming the problem of not having hybrid yield data available in time to select inbreds to submit by

 Generally breeders rely on hybrid yield data to make the final decision for an inbred to advance to the next level to enter the conversion program and these data are not available until mid-November.
-I prefer to plant my winter nursery in south Florida near October 1 when it is most successful with less risk of cold weather.
+I prefer to plant my winter nursery in between October 1 and November 1.
 I am willing to accommodate such a situation by receiving a larger group of inbreds that are being tested and planting them in my winter nursery at that time before final decision is made.
-Notification of the "go forward" selected inbreds by November 30th will allow me to cut the rows of the dropped inbreds out before pollination and only the selected inbreds will be crossed to my conversion stocks in early December.
+Notification of the “go forward” selected inbreds by November 30th will allow me to cut the rows of the dropped inbreds out before pollination and only the selected inbreds will be crossed to my conversion stocks in early December.
 The initial invoice will be for a targeted number of selected inbreds and can be adjusted during the second conversion generation.
 There will be no charge for those inbreds cut out and discarded from the program before pollination.
-(Later planting dates in south Florida during late October and November carry much more risk of loss due to weather which I want to avoid).
-This is presently being done with one of my clients.
+This has been done with one of my clients in the past.